MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-VN02-studydesign.md

+# Sampling Methods

-## Video Notes: Study Design
+## Video Notes: Sampling Methods

 \setstretch{1}

-Read sections 2.1 - 2.5 in the course textbook.
-Use the following videos to complete the video notes for Module 2.
+Read section 2.1 in the course textbook.
+Use the following video to complete the video notes for Module 2.

 ### Course Videos

 * 2.1

-* 2.2to2.4

 ### Sampling Methods: Video 2.1 {-}